 You can earn bonus miles for dining and shopping at select locations when you register your credit cards at RewardsNetwork.com.
 This website is partnered with a whole slew of rewards programs, including Alaska Airlines, American, Southwest, United and US Airways.
 (They also have non-airline programs for Best Buy, Hilton and several others.)
 The cards themselves don’t need to belong to a program, so register all of yours with your program of choice.
 My favorite is the AAdvantage Dining program, which offers bonus miles for eating at select restaurants, including some delivery and takeout.

-Through August 1, American is offering free AA Miles when you buy a minimum number of miles.
-The biggest bonus available is an extra 15,000 when you buy 50,000 or more.
-At the low end, you can spend $412.50 on 15,000 miles to get an extra 2,000, which works out to around 41 miles per $1.
+It's not unusual for airlines to offer bonus miles when you top off your account.
+For example, I've seen American offer an extra 2,000 miles when you buy 15,000, or 15,000 when you buy 50,000 or more on the high end.
 These kinds of incentives are common and can be handy if you’re just that close to a reward ticket that you want to book sooner rather than later.
 The processing fee on mileage purchases can be steep, so be sure to read the fine print.

 Although this article is mostly about how to earn miles on the ground, I’d be remiss not to mention flying as one of the best ways to earn miles cheaply and quickly.
 Hardcore travel hackers call these “mileage runs” and they’ll often skip the sights, turning right around to board a flight home, just to get the miles.
 You may be collecting miles for a trip to Paris, but if you spot an ultra low fare to Vegas on your preferred airline, why not take a long weekend?
 Find the cheapest ticket to anywhere and go.
 You can apply the miles you earn from your Vegas weekend to your Paris vacation.